grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/sr.md

 a plan for managing supply chain risks is developed;

-the supply chain risk management plan addresses risks associated with the research and development of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the research and development of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the design of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the design of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the manufacturing of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the manufacturing of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the acquisition of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the acquisition of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the delivery of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the delivery of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the integration of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the integration of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the operation and maintenance of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the operation and maintenance of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan addresses risks associated with the disposal of {{ insert: param, sr-02_odp.01 }};
+the supply chain risk management plan addresses risks associated with the disposal of systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-the supply chain risk management plan is reviewed and updated {{ insert: param, sr-02_odp.02 }} or as required to address threat, organizational, or environmental changes;
+the supply chain risk management plan is reviewed and updated the frequency at which to review and update the supply chain risk management plan is defined; or as required to address threat, organizational, or environmental changes;

 the supply chain risk management plan is protected from unauthorized disclosure;